 However, for this unit, you will only need to find the following types of primary sources:

-Note: Journal articles can be primary or secondary sources.
-Original research articles that provide a detailed account of research activity, written by the scientists who conducted the research, are primary sources.
+Note: Journal articles can be both primary or secondary sources.
+Original research articles that provide a detailed account of research activity, written by the scientists/researcher who conducted the research, are considered primary sources.

 More information on primary sources can be found in the Finding Information guide - Specific resources - Primary Sources.

 Primary sources can be found in a number of places.